My Mom’s Legacy (Diana Greguska)

 One Of The Greatest Gifts:

-One of the greatest gifts we can give people is the hope that their death is nothing to fear – you know, not that it has no fear of it, but the promise of the scripture is that God will lead us through the valley of the shadow of death. ~Max Lucado
+One of the greatest gifts we can give people is the hope that their death is nothing to fear – you know, not that it has no fear of it, but the scripture promises that God will lead us through the valley of the shadow of death. ~Max Lucado

-Why God, is discipline something politically incorrect?
-I always loved my mom, even when she had to discipline me because I knew she loved me.
-She had to be the mother and father of the home since my dad worked so much and his personality was not as assertive or in charge of my mom.
-Looking back as an adult, I could have used a few more spankings as a child.
+Why is discipline something politically incorrect?
+Even when she had to discipline me, I always loved my mom because I knew she loved me.
+She had to be the mother and father of the home since my dad worked so much, and his personality was not as assertive or in charge as my mom.
+As an adult, I could have used a few more spankings as a child.

-Also beneficial would be more motivational things, like what my mom did for me, by getting me involved in basketball in 4th grade.
+Also beneficial would be more motivational things, like what my mom did for me by getting involved in basketball in 4th grade.
 That seems like the only real incentive that I had to behave.
-Looking back now, I see that I did have it easier in some ways, but because I lacked some discipline, school, and my early twenties were tougher than they to be.
+Looking back now, I see that I somehow had it easier, but because I lacked some discipline, school and my early twenties were more challenging than needed.
 Without training, life will become more of a challenge than you can imagine!

 Proverbs 3:12 Because The LORD Disciplines Those He Loves, As A Father The Son He Delights In.

-Do you think you get away with things just because you are not caught right away?
+Do you think you get away with things because you are not caught immediately?
 Dad was very honest, hardworking, wise, and kind.
-Remembering when I was about seven years old, my dad found a penny on the rug in church one Sunday and being so honest.
-It must have convicted him because the next week he brought it back.
+When I was about seven years old, my dad found a penny on the rug in church one Sunday and was so honest.
+It must have convicted him because he brought it back the following week.